 QUALIFIED PERSONAL RESIDENCE TRUST (QPRT)

 A qualified personal residence trust (QPRT) can be one of the most effective estate planning techniques available to wealthy families.
-A QPRT allows an individual to make greater use of his or her $11,580,000 lifetime exemption from gift and estate tax.
-It is a particularly attractive technique for individuals who are already maximizing their $15,000 annual exclusion gifts to family members.
-Moreover, with a QPRT, an individual may make a significant gift to his or her loved ones without adversely affecting his or her income.
+A QPRT allows an individual to make greater use of their $12,920,000 lifetime exemption from gift and estate tax.
+It is a particularly attractive technique for individuals who are already maximizing their $17,000 annual exclusion gifts to family members.
+Moreover, with a QPRT, an individual may make a significant gift to their loved ones without adversely affecting their income.

 The length of the grantor’s term interest in the trust is not limited and the longer the term interest, the lower the value of the beneficiary's remainder interest (and, hence, the lower the gift tax).
 The term interest should be kept short of the grantor’s life expectancy, since if the grantor dies before the termination of the term interest, the full value of the residence would be included in the grantor’s estate for estate tax purposes, while the earlier taxable gift is removed (thereby defeating the purpose of the trust).
 Essentially, though, a QPRT is an estate planning technique with virtually no downside estate planning risk.